siva-sankar-a/erav1/session_5_split_code_to_files/README.md

 sys.path.append('/content/erav1/session_5_split_code_to_files')
 ```

-Modules that are creted are imported using the following statements
+Modules that are created are imported using the following statements

 ```
 import utils as U